dazuma/toys/toys/docs/guide.md

 You can read more about them in the next section on using [Toys as a Rake replacement](#Toys_as_a_Rake_replacement).

-You may also write your own templates.
+You can also write your own templates.
 Here's how...

 #### Defining templates